DecafGrace/CPAC-Mask/README.md

 In this phase is the actual filter, which places Pinky's hair onto the user.
 Blazeface, a lightweight face detection model, is used to place the hair, which is centered on the nose, and resizes based on the width of the face. atan2() is used to calculate the angle between the eyes, to also appropriately rotate the hair image when the head is turned.

-Credits
+Credits:

-BlazeFace tenplate by Jeff Thompson
+BlazeFace template by Jeff Thompson

 Jeff on collision detection
 https://www.jeffreythompson.org/collision-detection/point-rect.php

-Info on blazeface face detection: https://github.com/tensorflow/tfjs-models/tree/master/blazeface https://arxiv.org/abs/1907.05047
+Info on BlazeFace face detection: https://github.com/tensorflow/tfjs-models/tree/master/blazeface https://arxiv.org/abs/1907.05047